MicrosoftDocs/Hololens/hololens/common-scenarios.md

    * There are a limited set of configurations available through Provisioning Packages
    * Cloud services are not able to be leveraged, therefore limiting the HoloLens 2 capabilities.
    * Higher administrative overhead since these devices have to be setup, configured, and updated manually.

+For a deployment guide that is similar to this scenario please review our [Offline Secure Deployment Guide](hololens-common-scenarios-offline-secure.md).